-Excuse exhaustion method is a powerful tool to expose these excuses as lies and clear your way off of the mental obstacles to doing your work.
+The excuse exhaustion method is a powerful tool to expose these excuses as lies and clear your way off of the mental obstacles to doing your work.

 Some of these lies are easy to expose but others look so legitimate that they don’t even look like excuses.
 Make no mistake, any excuse that prevents you from doing your work must be debunked so that you can do what you have to do and move forward in life.

-Examples of How Excuse Exhaustion Method Works
+Examples Of How The Excuse Exhaustion Method Works

 Let’s say you are a student and you have to study for an exam.
 Judging from my school years, here are some of the excuses your brain might come up with to avoid or put off studying: